peterghintz/wp-json-widget/README.md

 A hyper-simple AngularJS theme that queries URL patterns produced by the WP JSON API widget, available here: https://wordpress.org/plugins/json-rest-api/

 Just install the latest version of Wordpress, create a new theme folder and git clone this puppy in there.
+Then install the json-rest-api plugin into wp-content/plugins and activate it through the admin dashboard.
 Hoping to expand in the future/use as a sandbox for functionality.
+PRs welcome!

 NOTES: